Advanced Placement (AP) Testing - May 2022

 In response to the Covid-19 pandemic, the College Board has adapted this year’s Advanced Placement examinations.
 Students will be able to take exams from home on any device they have access to—computer, tablet, or smartphone.
 The following will detail the revised testing schedule, changes to the exam format, resources available to students and families, etc.

-- Makeup test dates will be available for each subject from June 1-5.
-These are only in the case of an emergency and must be approved by the school site.
+- Makeup test are only in the case of an emergency and must be approved by the school site.

 - Each subject’s exam will be taken on the same day at the same time, worldwide

 - Please see the full exam schedule and subject-specific exam information page.